LiveHelperChat/doc/docs/performance.md

 ### Future

 *   There is still some core tables missing archiving
-*   Proper NodeJS integration to reduce server load
+*   [NodeJS integration](https://github.com/LiveHelperChat/NodeJS-Helper) to reduce server load
 *   And many more things :)